Warren Buffett Two-List Rule: The 25/5 Priority System

 ABCDE Method

-The OODA loop for rapid decisions works well for time-pressured choices, but the Two-List Method handles a different challenge: deciding what to pursue across months and years.
-Use the 2-List Strategy to set your strategic direction.
+The OODA loop for rapid decisions works well for time-pressured choices, but the Warren Buffett two-list rule handles a different challenge: deciding what to pursue across months and years.
+Use the two-list strategy to set your strategic direction.
 Use the Eisenhower Matrix or ABCDE method for daily execution within that direction.

-Use the Two-List Method to decide what mountain to climb.
+Use the Warren Buffett two-list rule to decide what mountain to climb.
 Use daily frameworks to decide which path up the mountain to take today.

-How does the Two-List Method adapt for teams and organizations?
+How does the Warren Buffett two-list rule adapt for teams and organizations?

-The Two-List Method scales beyond personal use.
+The two-list rule scales beyond personal use.
 Each member runs the process individually, then shares their top 5 with the group.
 The lead maps overlaps and gaps.
-If a goal appears on everyone’s avoid list, it’s a candidate for elimination.
+If a goal appears on everyone’s avoid list, it is a candidate for elimination.

 One added rule: when a deferred goal from one person’s avoid list conflicts with another person’s top 5, the team discusses it openly.
 The six thinking hats method can structure those conversations by assigning different thinking modes to different people.